 Small businesses often develop their own marketing strategy without deep understanding of the best practices and the tools available for marketing.
-This has known to hamper the ROI on the marketing spend.
+This is known to hamper the ROI on the marketing spend.
 Let’s give you some of our experiences having worked closely with SMEs in the last couple of years.
-Hope the suggestions given will help you improve your ROI on marketing.
+Improve your ROI on marketing by avoiding these challenges.

 A. Unplanned approach to achieve goals